When 'a flood of free newspapers' washed over Toronto

 'Going too far'?

-Some observers questioned how additional papers could thrive in such an already crowded newspaper market.
+Some observers questioned how additional papers could thrive in an already crowded newspaper market.

 "Are there enough people with enough time to read it all?" asked reporter Ron Charles, when reporting on the newest papers out there.

-John Miller, a journalism professor at Ryerson University, saw the Star and Sun's respective investments in the free papers as wasteful.
+John Miller, a journalism professor at what was then Ryerson University (now Toronto Metropolitan University), saw the Star and Sun's respective investments in the free papers as wasteful.

 "I think it's just going too far, that they're spending money foolishly," said Miller, a former newspaper editor.